unkyulee/micro-journal/micro-journal-rev-2-revamp/raspberrypi/readme.md

+# Flashing from the Image File

+**Note**: This process will erase all data on the SD card.
+Please back up any important files before proceeding.

+To set up your SD card, download the image file and flash it using your PC.
+Here's how:

+1) Download **microjournal.rev.2.img.zip** from [this link](https://github.com/unkyulee/micro-journal-linux/releases).

+2) Download [balenaEtcher](https://www.balena.io/etcher) on your PC.

+3) Use balenaEtcher to flash the SD card, ensuring its at least 4 GB in size.

+After flashing, the SD card will be ready for use.
+Insert it into the Micro Journal Rev.2, and it should start booting up automatically.

+The following steps are optional and offer a detailed guide on the image configuration.
+Refer to them if you'd like to customize the setup further.

 # Raspberry Pi Setup

 Micro Journal Rev.2 ReVamp uses Raspberry Pi Zero 2W.
 This is a guide to setup the Raspberry Pi 2W for the Micro Journal.